Micro-credentials and Digital Badges

-We offer a variety of micro-credential programs which range from online, seminar style, or in an instructor led classroom.
-The Watson Industrial Outreach Program is dedicated to safeguarding SUNY standards of micro-credentialing and commitment to academic quality.
+We offer a variety of micro-credential programs which range from online, seminar-style, or in an instructor-led classroom.
+Watson Continuing Professional Education is dedicated to safeguarding SUNY standards of micro-credentialing and commitment to academic quality.

 Why are Micro-Credentials important?

 A micro-credential is a program designed to give access to a particular skill set in a shorter or more adaptable time frame than a traditional university course or degree program.
 They are more narrowly focused and reflect a specific competency, which is displayed through the badge.
 Micro-credentials offer the opportunity to continue building on your education, as well as adding to your portfolio and improving your standing within the academic world.
 For students, micro-credentials offer another avenue to enhance their education.
 However, they are not just beneficial for students, but extend to anyone looking to upskill, for example, employers and employees from various fields of industry.
 In other words, micro-credentials allow someone to distinguish their adeptness in a competitive marketplace.